fotober

 The importance of lighting shapes a property's image

-• Side Lighting: This technique highlights textures and adds depth to rooms, making them feel more dynamic.
+• Side Lighting: This technique highlights textures and adds depth to rooms, making them feel more dynamic and lively in property photos.

-• Front Lighting: While it reduces shadows, it can also flatten the image, losing some of that dimensional quality.
+• Front Lighting: While front lighting reduces shadows, it can flatten the image and lose some dimensional qualities, so it should be used carefully in real estate photography.

-• Backlighting: This creates striking silhouettes and beautifully highlights views through windows.
+• Backlighting: This creates striking silhouettes and beautifully highlights views through windows, enhancing the overall appeal of exterior shots.

 • Warm Light (2700K - 3000K): This range creates a cozy and inviting atmosphere, making it perfect for living spaces.